ChocolateCircus445/RandomSCP/README.md

 Drag run.sh into the Terminal and then press return.

+When that finishes, type `sh ` (note the space), drag in run.sh, and press return.

 Now go to http://localhost:5168 (or whatever port number you chose).
 If everything was set up correctly (and if I explained it correctly), you should be redirected to a random SCP.

 <hr></hr>